 Managing Your Sales to Customer Success Handoff

 One of the largest friction points in business is the handoff of customers between the sales team and the customer success team.
-This handoff includes the experience that comes when a customer is transitioning from pre-sale, to post-sale, to implementation.
+This handoff includes the experience when a customer transitions from pre-sale to post-sale, to implementation.
 So how can this friction be avoided?

-Before we discuss how to solve this problem, let's dive further into what the problem is.
+Before discussing how to solve this problem, let's dive further into the problem.
 When a customer's primary point of contact moves from one person to another, they enter the danger zone.
-The danger zone is when a customer advocate starts to forget essential customer details, such as terms of an agreement or their idea of mutual success.
+The danger zone is when a customer advocate starts to forget essential customer details, such as the terms of an agreement or their idea of mutual success.
 Entering the danger zone is troublesome for a variety of reasons.
 When vital information gets lost between team members, this creates tension and costs time.
-Should there be a knowledge transfer failure, customers must repeat themselves, and essential expectations can be lost or miscommunicated.
+If a knowledge transfer fails, customers must repeat themselves, and essential expectations can be lost or miscommunicated.

-These dilemmas increase a customer's time to value ratio: the amount of time taken to see value with the product or service purchased.
+These dilemmas increase a customer's time-to-value ratio: the amount of time taken to see value in the product or service purchased.
 Each time a customer is forced to reset their expectations, the longer it takes for them to find success in this process.
-The relationship between time and value is inverse, meaning the more time taken will result in less perceived customer success and vice versa.
-As an organization, you should strive to keep customers' time to value ratio as low as possible, respecting both your time and theirs.
+The relationship between time and value is inverse, meaning that more time taken will result in less perceived customer success and vice versa.
+As an organization, you should strive to keep customers' time-to-value ratio as low as possible, respecting both your time and theirs.
 Handoffs between representatives can make or break this ratio, which is why they must be smooth and seamless.

 The most efficient way to achieve a smooth and successful handoff is to create a Sales to Customer Success Handoff Playbook.
 This five-step playbook provides businesses with the means to open communication between teams and find a method that works best for their organization and customers.